Where can I find the DOI?

 1. Author AA, Author BB.
 Title of article.
 Name of Jrnl.
 Year;vol(issue):inclusive pages. doi:10.0000000/000000000000

-As of the newest (8th) edition, MLA encourages students to include the DOI at the end of the citation for an online scholarly journal article.
+As of the most recent (8th) edition, MLA encourages students to include the DOI at the end of the citation for an online scholarly journal article.
 If no DOI exists, use the URL.

 Author LastName, FirstName, and FirstName LastName.
 “Article Title.”
 Journal Name, vol. #, no. #, date, pp. ##-##.
 Name of Database, doi: 10.0000/000000000.